appsmithorg/appsmith-docs/website/docs/packages/concept/package.md

 Currently, referencing modules is limited to within the app.
 Similar to how you reference query or JavaScript objects, you can only reference modules within the app.
 However, in the future, you can reference modules inside modules.
-For instance, you could reference a query module inside a JavaScript module to configure data dynamically.
+For instance, you could reference a query module inside a JS module to configure data dynamically.

-## Entity references inside JS module
+### Entity references inside JS module

 Inside JS modules, you can create multiple JS objects and datasource queries to configure and manipulate data.
 For example, you can create a query to fetch the data and then reference it using` {{this.params.name}}` within the JSObject/Module.